To understand how to increase leptin, we first look at what it is.

 How to Increase Leptin

-The conundrum of increasing leptin levels in obese individuals is complicated with the occurrence of leptin resistance.
+The conundrum of increasing leptin levels in obese individuals is complicated by the occurrence of leptin resistance.

 Because no matter how much leptin is pumped into the bloodstream of a person who has leptin resistance, it will not do any good.